 LED lights are an eye-catching and innovative way to draw attention to local events.
 This year, take your events beyond decorating the façade of your business or wrapping the landscaping in rope lights.
 Those time-honored decorative techniques will still add excitement to your event, but to really make some heads turn—get creative!

-Football season is upon us and if there’s anything better than watching your favorite team, it’s watching your team surrounded by your friends!
+Football season is upon us and if there’s anything better than watching your favorite team or watching your fantasy team win on a site like FanDuel, it’s watching your team or watching your fantasy team win surrounded by your friends!
 Great football parties take work, combining a fantastic party with the king of all spectator sports.
 You can’t control the outcome of the game, but you can host a top notch event!
 Here’s how to make sure your football party is the highlight of the season:

 Introduction to White Balance

 To give the photographer even more tools to successfully photograph LED light displays, digital white balance adjustment will be explored and explained.
 White balance, often abbreviated as WB, is the process of properly adjusting color to make objects that are white in person show up truly white in the photo.
 Proper camera white balance relies heavily on the color temperature of the light source.
 The human eye is very good at judging the correct color of white under different light sources, but digital cameras often have great difficulty with auto white balance, or AWB.
 An incorrect WB can create blue, orange, or green discoloration, which are unrealistic and often unattractive.
 Adjusting the WB in traditional film photography requires attaching a filter for each lighting condition.
 With digital photography, however, this is no longer required.
 Understanding digital white balance can help you avoid discoloration created by the camera’s AWB, improving the overall photo quality under a wider range of lighting conditions.